SophiaBabl/InfoLing2_project/README.md

 # InfoLing2_project
 Modular NLP pipeline for detecting rhetorical bias in news headlines.
 Combines emotion and ideology features with a fine-tuned DeBERTa-v3 model.
-Stratified K-Fold validation and oversampling ensure robust, reproducible performance across text-only and feature-enhanced setups.
+Stratified K-Fold validation ensures robust, reproducible performance across text-only and feature-enhanced setups.

 ## Project Structure

-- `data/` – MBIC dataset
+- `data/` – combined dataset of MBIC and BEADs with additional features "emotion scores", "dominant emotion", "
 - `notebook/` – main analysis notebook with pipeline steps (Note: Due to widget metadata, GitHub may not render the notebook preview correctly.
 Please open it locally for full functionality.)
-- `results/`: csv-files of all preditions and all fold metrics from both models
+- `results/`: csv-files of all preditions and all fold metrics from both model trainings

 ## Pipeline Overview